kadamiec/vscode-salesforce-query-editor/README.md

 ### 0.9.0

 - Now users can choose to display the field type in the form and in the query table header.
-These properties are off by default.
+These properties are off by default because they don't look that good yet.
+I will properly format it later.

 <img src="https://drive.google.com/uc?id=1jrRG6ni0GopLY90mP4XlyQNV11pzrhin" width="400px"></img>